Honda Civic Insurance Rates

 Rates are averaged for all Honda Civic models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Getting lower rates on Honda Civic insurance takes having a decent driving record, having above-average credit, eliminating unnecessary coverage, and not having any coverage lapses.
-Spend time shopping around every couple of years by getting rate quotes from direct carriers like GEICO, Progressive, and Esurance, and also from several local insurance agents.
+Getting lower rates on insurance for a Honda Civic requires not taking risks behind the wheel, having above-average credit, eliminating unnecessary coverage, and taking advantage of discounts.
+Set aside time to shop around at every policy renewal by quoting rates from direct carriers like Progressive, GEICO, and Esurance, and also from local exclusive and independent agents.

-- Drivers who purchase additional liability coverage will pay about $500 each year to raise limits from a low limit to higher 250/500 limits
+- Insureds who may need higher liability limits will pay about $500 each year to increase from a low limit to a 250/500 level

 Now that you have a better understanding of how Honda Civic car insurance rates are determined, the next step is to find out what your policy might look like.
 Take advantage of our free quote tool below to compare Honda Civic insurance costs from multiple companies.